Danish-Canadian consortium completes £7.2bn takeover of RSA

 RSA set to be removed from the London Stock Exchange at the end of trading

-The cash deal sees Denmark’s Tryg taking over RSA Swedish and Norwegian arms, with fellow buyer Intact, from Canada, taking over its Irish, British and Canadian businesses.
+The cash deal sees Denmark’s Tryg taking over RSA’s Swedish and Norwegian arms, with fellow buyer Intact, from Canada, taking over its Irish, British and Canadian businesses.

-RSA’s directors backed the Intact-Tryg bid unanimously last November and recommended shareholders vote in favour of the consortium’s offer.
+RSA’s directors backed the Intact-Tryg bid unanimously last November, and recommended shareholders to vote in favour of the consortium’s offer.

 It said on Tuesday that the move has now been approved in court, with RSA set to be removed from the London Stock Exchange at the end of trading on Tuesday.